Mr-PY/Granthalaya/README.md

 ## Introduction

-<p style="color:#777">*built and submitted as a college project</p>
+_\*\*built and submitted as a college project_ <br/>
 A web app built using React and firebase to simplify the process of searching, borrowing, and returning the books at a library.
 Every user has a personalized profile where they could check their borrowed books and even perform different actions.
 <br/>
 <br/>